SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 number of participating countries would increase the number of states

 meeting common security standards.
-This would allow the United States to
+This would allow the

 shift consular resources used to issue visas to other missions with more